Equating

 Test equating traditionally refers to the statistical process of determining comparable scores on different forms of an exam.
-It can be accomplished using either classical test theory or item response theory.
+It can be accomplished using the observed scores or using item response theory.

 In item response theory, equating is the process of placing scores from two or more parallel test forms onto a common score scale.
 The result is that scores from two different test forms can be compared directly, or treated as though they came from the same test form.
 When the tests are not parallel, the general process is called linking.
 It is the process of equating the units and origins of two scales on which the abilities of students have been estimated from results on different tests.
 The process is analogous to equating degrees Fahrenheit with degrees Celsius by converting measurements from one scale to the other.
 The determination of comparable scores is a by-product of equating that results from equating the scales obtained from test results.